Thamrill/PointlessClock/README.md

 # PointlessClock
 A small overlay frame displaying time and date derived from System.currentTimeMillis().
-Both displays are update randomly every 0.5+rand() seconds.
+Both displays are updated randomly every 0.5+rand() seconds.

 Press ESC to undecorate the frame.
 Click on the undecorated frame to redecorate it.